gavinmcfarland/flex-gap-polyfill/README.md

 ```

-It works by adding margins to each child element and recalculating their widths.
+It works by adding margins to each child element and recalculating their widths and applying a negative margin to the container.

-- Works with nested elements
+- Works with unlimited nested elements
 - No additional class names or divs needed
 - Use with or without a wrapper div
 - Works well with responsive design
 - Gutters don't have to be even numbers
 - Style borders and padding as normal
-- Supports percentages (Note on flex containers they behave inconsistantly amoungst browsers)
+- Supports percentages (Note on flex containers they behave inconsistently amongst browsers)

 ## Setup